When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Best Tankless Water Heater for Eco-Friendly Camping

-Spending time in your RV is often about exploring nature, so why not choose an eco-friendly boiler?
-This electric tankless water heater from EcoSmart is an ideal candidate.
+Spending time in your RV is about enjoying nature, so an eco-friendly electric heater makes sense.
+The EcoSmart 8 KW is a powerful electric option that eliminates the need for propane.

-It also features a digital temperature control that allows you to set your ideal temperature in 1-degree increments.
-The unit is compact, measuring just 12 inches by 8 inches.
+It features a digital temperature control that lets you dial in heat in 1-degree increments.
+The footprint is tiny, measuring just 12 by 8 inches, making it easy to tuck into a cabinet or storage bay.

 What We Like